 National Museum of Australia Silk Road Festival Day, Floriade, National Multicultural Festival, National Youth Week, Celebrate Gungahlin, Belconnen Markets, LGBTIQ Fair Day, Reclaim the Night, Various School Fairs, Fetes, and more.

-For beginners to experienced percussionists, our lightly facilitated, fortnightly-with-the-dance-term, music & percussion circle will give you the opportunity to practice, participate in peer-to-peer learning, expand your repertoire and, if you're really keen, performance as an ensemble at our Showcase and other events.
+For beginners to experienced musicians and percussionists, our lightly facilitated music & percussion circle will give you the opportunity to practice, participate in peer-to-peer learning, expand your repertoire and, if you're really keen, performance as an ensemble at our Showcase and other events.

-The circle is open to anyone interested in exploring Arabic percussion (and music) using hand drums, riqq, finger cymbals and other percussive instruments.
+The circle is open to anyone interested in exploring Arabic percussion and melody using hand drums, riqq, finger cymbals and other percussive instruments.
 Musicians on acoustic instruments are also welcome.

 You can find out more here.